 It is highly recommended that students regularly consult with their mentors throughout the semester.
-While rough drafts can be submitted at any time during the term, drafts must be received by Friday, March 30th.
+While rough drafts can be submitted at any time during the term, drafts must be received by Friday, March 29th.
 The mentor will then review the submissions and work with the student to revise the material until the mentor deems it acceptable.
-Mentors are obligated to provide feedback on drafts submitted by March 30th.
-If a student does not submit a rough draft by March 30th, the mentor may not have time to provide feedback and the final grade may be based on the quality of the unrevised material.
+Mentors are obligated to provide feedback on drafts submitted by November 2nd.
+If a student does not submit a rough draft by November 2nd, the mentor may not have time to provide feedback and the final grade may be based on the quality of the unrevised material.
 Unrevised submissions are likely to receive lower grades than those that have been revised based on mentor's comments.

-When the mentor and student have agreed on a final copy of the work, the student is responsible for submitting the final copy to the instructor of record (Dr. Reichart) by uploading the appropriate final documents to the appropriate assignment link on Canvas.
-As an instructor of record I will then contact your mentor and request your mentor to recommend a grade for your work.
-It is the student's responsibility to submit the final copy by email to the mentor AND upload the final copy on Canvas, no later than 5 PM Friday, April 27th.
+When the mentor and student have agreed on a final copy of the work, the student is responsible for submitting the final copy to their faculty mentor via email AND to the instructor of record (Dr. Reichart) by uploading the appropriate final documents to the appropriate assignment link on Canvas.
+As the instructor of record I will then contact your mentor and request your mentor to recommend a grade for your work.

+It is the student's responsibility to submit the final copy by email to the mentor AND upload the final copy on Canvas, no later than 5 PM Friday, April 26th.
 Documents received after this deadline will not be accepted.
-If your file is not named correctly, your grade will be lowered by one-third of a letter grade (example: from A- to B+).
+If your file is not named correctly, your grade will be lowered by one-third of a letter grade (example: from A to B to B to B).
 If multiple documents are required (for example, BIOL 831E requires a written document and a spreadsheet), a full letter grade deduction will be made for each missing document.